ansas/ebay-rest-api/docs/Api/ScheduleApi.md

 This method retrieves schedule details and status of the specified schedule.
-Specify the schedule to retrieve using the schedule_id.
-Use the getSchedules method to find a schedule if you do not know the schedule_id.
+Specify the schedule to retrieve using the <strong>schedule_id</strong>.
+Use the <strong>getSchedules</strong> method to find a schedule if you do not know the <strong>schedule_id</strong>.

 ### Example